 6. Stay Hydrated: Dehydration and Focus

-To boost hydration:
+To help with hydration:

 7. Engage in Mental Exercise: Keep Your Brain Sharp

-Some ways to engage your brain include:
+Here are some ways to get your brain working:

-Comparison: Habits for Mental Clarity and Focus
+.Comparison: Habits for Mental Clarity and Focus

 Habit | Benefit | Recommended Duration | Additional Tips |